ALT TAGS ON BACKGROUND IMAGES

 Loss of confidentiality, integrity or availability

-Viruses, worms, trojans and ransomware that compromise system functionality or data.
+Viruses, worms, trojans and ransomware that compromise systems or data.

 Phishing Attacks